Duck Chase

 - $\gamma = \frac{d}{v_d}\omega_f = \frac{d}{v_d}\frac{v_f}{R} = \frac{d}{r}$

-We will define the objective as the final angle between duck and fox and aim to maximize it: $$f(\theta) = \theta + \pi - \gamma = \theta + \pi - \frac{\sqrt{R^2 + r^2 - 2Rr\cos\theta}}{r}, \text{where } 0\leq\theta\leq \arccos{\frac{r}{R}}.$$
+We will define the objective as the final angle between the duck and fox and aim to maximize it: $$f(\theta) = \theta + \pi - \gamma = \theta + \pi - \frac{\sqrt{R^2 + r^2 - 2Rr\cos\theta}}{r}, \text{where } 0\leq\theta\leq \arccos{\frac{r}{R}}.$$

-Side note on the limits, if $\theta\lt 0$, then it will certainly be worse for duck as it travels in direction of fox.
-If $\theta\gt \arccos{\frac{r}{R}}$, which means duck travels beyond the tangent line, this will cause fox to chase in the opposite direction and resulting in a speedier catch/failure as well.
+Side note on the limits: if $\theta\lt 0$, then it will certainly be worse for the duck as it travels in the direction of the fox.
+If $\theta\gt \arccos{\frac{r}{R}}$, which means the duck travels beyond the tangent line, this will cause the fox to chase in the opposite direction, resulting in a speedier catch/failure as well.

-We can take derivative and attempt to solve for optimal solution (assume there is one). $$f'(\theta) = 1 - \frac{R\sin\theta}{\sqrt{R^2 + r^2 - 2Rr\cos\theta}} = 0$$ With basic calculus, we get the following, $$R^2\cos^2\theta - 2Rr\cos\theta + r^2 = 0$$ $$\theta = \arccos{\frac{r}{R}}$$ Meaning our upper limit for $\theta$ (intersection of tangent line to grey circle and the pond) happens to be a critical point.
+We can take derivative and attempt to solve for optimal solution (assume there is one). $$f'(\theta) = 1 - \frac{R\sin\theta}{\sqrt{R^2 + r^2 - 2Rr\cos\theta}} = 0$$ With basic calculus, we get the following, $$R^2\cos^2\theta - 2Rr\cos\theta + r^2 = 0$$ $$\theta = \arccos{\frac{r}{R}}$$ This means our upper limit for $\theta$ (intersection of the tangent line to the grey circle and the pond) happens to be a critical point.

-To further confirm, we can also plot out the solution for case when $v_f = \pi v_d$.
+To further confirm, we can also plot out the solution for the case when $v_f = \pi v_d$.

 The optimal path onwards is indeed to aim for an angle of $\theta = \arccos{\frac{r}{R}}$.